Drug and Sex Addiction

-Specialized For Your Needs
+Specialized for Your Needs

-Different Levels Of Care
+Different Levels of Care

-Gentle Path at the Meadows is a Level 1 inpatient unit with the ability to provide acute inpatient psychiatric care and substance detox in the acute care section of our unit.
+Gentle Path at The Meadows is a Level 1 inpatient unit with the ability to provide acute inpatient psychiatric care and substance detox in the acute care section of our unit.
 This unit has 24-hour monitoring by Registered Nurses and nursing staff experienced with psychiatric and detox issues.
-Each patient is treated with a customized plan created during initial assessment.
+Each patient is treated with a customized plan created during the initial assessment.
 Different levels of care are available based on each specific need with every level administered in a safe, controlled environment.

-At Gentle Path at the Meadows our levels of Care Include:
+At Gentle Path at The Meadows our levels of Care Include:

-- Acute Inpatient Services and Psychiatric/Chemical Dependency Level – Patients in this level are in an extreme state of crisis and will receive constant supervision during acute psychiatric disease processes and/or substance abuse detoxification.
+- Acute Inpatient Services and Psychiatric/Chemical Dependency Level – Patients at this level are in an extreme state of crisis and will receive constant supervision during acute psychiatric disease processes and/or substance abuse detoxification.
 Patient safety is a primary concern, so individuals are monitored 24 hours a day by both medical and psychiatric providers.

 - Intensive Inpatient Services Level – Patients at this level are not suffering from immediate substance abuse or psychiatric crises but still require inpatient care.
-The care is not as intensive as it is in the acute level, but patients are still monitored 24 hours a day by medical and psychiatric professionals to ensure their safety.
+The care is not as intensive as it is at the acute level, but patients are still monitored 24 hours a day by medical and psychiatric professionals to ensure their safety.

-Committed To Seeing Our Patients Succeed
+Committed to Seeing Our Patients Succeed

-The goal is for these individuals to gain the courage to face difficult issues, including grief and loss; heal from emotional trauma; and become accountable for their own feelings, behaviors, and recovery.
+The goal is for these individuals to gain the courage to face difficult issues, including grief and loss; heal from emotional trauma; and become accountable for their feelings, behaviors, and recovery.
 Visit us here or feel free to phone us at 855-333-6076.